 Every external audit is different, depending on the scope and the standard against which you will be audited.
 There are a few key actions that can help you successfully prepare for your first external audit and achieve a favorable outcome.
 Here are five management tips to help you prepare for an external audit.

 - Understand the standard.
 An audit is a compliance report based on an external standard.
-Take your time and read and understand the standard you will be audited against.
-This is critical to understand the approach the external auditors will take and it will help you avoid taking unnecessary actions by revisiting topics outside the audit’s scope.
+Take the time to read and understand the standard you will be compared to.
+This is critical to understand the approach the external auditors will take.
+Moreover, it will help you avoid taking unnecessary actions by revisiting topics outside the audit’s scope.
 Also, having a general understanding can help you manage the external audit more efficiently.

 - Identify your Subject Matter Experts (SMEs).
 No one knows your internal processes better than your own SMEs.
-Based on the standard you need to comply with, determine which of your employees have the best knowledge to help the external auditor to understand and evaluate your business and information security processes.
+Based on the standard you need to comply with, determine which of your employees have the best knowledge to help the external auditor understand and evaluate your business and information security processes.
 Make sure you explain the importance of the upcoming audit and present them your understanding of the standard, so they can lend their knowledge and experience to prioritize actions for preparation.

 - Make sure to allocate sufficient resources to your experts.
 Usually, experts and specialists in every field are fully engaged with their normal day-to-day activities.
-Acknowledge that supporting an external audit requires significant time, energy and effort from your SMEs.
-Make sure that all necessary resources are available, otherwise the preparation and execution of the audit requests will not be successful.
+Acknowledge that supporting an external audit requires significant time, energy, and effort from your SMEs.
+Make sure that all necessary resources are available; otherwise, your organization will struggle to be responsive to audit requests.

 - Determine your internal procedures.
-Gather your SMEs and go through relevant internal processes based on the controls relevant to the upcoming audit.
+Gather your SMEs and go through internal processes relevant to the controls that will be examined during the upcoming audit.
 The goal is to identify any gaps where processes do not exist or do not sufficiently meet the standard you’ll be audited against.
 In other words, make sure that all the controls required by the standard are in place in your business.